Article 1

 1. Introduction

-The approach here is descriptive and corpus-based.
+The approach here is descriptive and corpus‑based.
 Biblical Hebrew is treated as an ancient linguistic corpus, not as a prescriptive rulebook.
-The argument therefore rests on attested usage: first, the licensing of subject-initial clauses in prose; second, the behavior of direct-object series, especially the distribution of ’et, the placement of waw within lists, and the role of asyndeton; and third, the limited but relevant fact that phrase-like forms can function nominally in Hebrew onomastics.
-The aim is not to prove authorial intent, but to test whether the proposed reading is grammatically admissible.
+The argument therefore rests on attested usage: first, the licensing of subject‑initial clauses in prose; second, the behavior of direct‑object series, especially the distribution of ’et, the placement of waw within lists, and the role of asyndeton; third, the handling of subject‑verb agreement; and fourth, the limited but relevant fact that phrase‑like forms can function nominally in Hebrew onomastics.
+The aim is not to prove authorial intent, probability, or the default reading, but to test whether the proposed reading is grammatically admissible.

 The claim advanced is modest.
-Biblical Hebrew grammar does not preclude a clause that begins with a nominal subject, and such clauses serve recognizable discourse functions.
-More specifically, the object-series in Gen 1:1 exhibits a licensed but distributionally under-attested coordination profile: its individual components are attested separately, even though no exact parallel to the full Gen 1:1 fingerprint has yet been located.
-This remains compatible with a reading in which אֱלֹהִים functions as a category object while the following pair is definite.
+Biblical Hebrew grammar does not preclude a clause that begins with a nominal or onomastic subject, and such clauses serve recognizable discourse functions.
+More specifically, the object series in Genesis 1:1 exhibits a licensed but distributionally under‑attested coordination profile: its individual components are attested separately, even though no exact parallel to the full Genesis 1:1 fingerprint has yet been located.
+This remains compatible with a reading in which אלהים functions as a category object while the following pair, “the heavens and the earth,” is definite.

 The argument remains deliberately limited.
-It brackets theology, does not claim proof of authorial intention, and concludes only that a subject-initial reading with berēʾšît is grammatically licit though distributionally under-attested in the presently surveyed corpus.
-Because Genesis 1:1 stands at the head of Scripture, clarifying that grammatical possibility matters not only for the syntax of v.
-1 itself, but also for how vv.
-2–3 are related and how later interpretive traditions should be evaluated.
+It brackets theology, does not claim proof of authorial intention, and concludes only that a subject‑initial reading with Bereshit is grammatically admissible though distributionally under‑attested in the presently surveyed corpus.
+Because Genesis 1:1 stands at the head of Scripture, clarifying that grammatical possibility matters not only for the syntax of verse 1 itself, but also for how verses 2–3 are related and how later interpretive traditions should be evaluated.

 2. Subject-initial licensing in Biblical Hebrew